Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Related work

-One strand emphasizes \emph{data-driven} machine learning models that treat perturbation prediction as a conditional mapping from pre-perturbation cell state and perturbation descriptor to post-perturbation expression.
+Other researchers emphasize data-driven machine learning models that treat perturbation prediction as a conditional mapping from pre-perturbation cell state and perturbation descriptor to post-perturbation expression.
 Early simple approaches used linear models and tree-based regressors, while more recent methods leverage deep generative models, conditional GANs, and transformer-style architectures to model high-dimensional, heterogeneous single-cell modalities and generalize to unseen perturbations \cite{lotfollahi2019scgen, hetzel2022chemCPA, cui2024scGPT}.
-A landmark in data-driven approaches is \cite{lotfollahi2019scgen}, who introduced \textit{scGen}, a variational autoencoder framework that predicts how single cells respond to perturbations such as drug treatments or gene knockouts. scGen learns a latent representation of cells and models perturbations as vector arithmetic in latent space, allowing generalization to unseen perturbations and cell types.
+A landmark in data-driven approaches is the study of \cite{lotfollahi2019scgen}, who introduced \textit{scGen}, a variational autoencoder framework that predicts how single cells respond to perturbations such as drug treatments or gene knockouts. scGen learns a latent representation of cells and models perturbations as vector arithmetic in latent space, allowing generalization to unseen perturbations and cell types.
 This work demonstrated that generative neural networks could accurately extrapolate perturbation responses in scRNA-seq, setting the stage for subsequent machine learning approaches.

-Then, \cite{hetzel2022chemCPA} proposed \textit{chemCPA}, a conditional perturbation autoencoder that integrates molecular structure information with single-cell gene expression data to predict transcriptional responses to small-molecule perturbations.
-By incorporating chemical embeddings and adopting an adversarial training strategy, chemCPA not only generalized to unseen compounds but also provided insights into drug mechanism of action.
-This highlighted the potential of integrating domain knowledge such as molecular chemistry into single-cell perturbation models.

-More recently, the authors in \cite{cui2024scGPT} presented \textit{scGPT}, a foundation model for single-cell multi-omics inspired by advances in large language models. scGPT leverages transformer architectures and large-scale pretraining across millions of cells to enable cross-modal prediction, perturbation response modeling, and transfer learning.
-Unlike earlier models trained on specific datasets, scGPT offers a general-purpose backbone adaptable to a wide range of single-cell analysis tasks, representing a shift toward foundation models in computational biology.